batect/batect.dev/docs/concepts/run-as-current-user-mode.md

   If the directory given by `home_directory` already exists inside the image for this container, it is retained but has its owner and group modified.
   :::

-- A new `/etc/passwd` file is copied into the container with two users: `root` and the current user.
+- New `/etc/passwd` and `/etc/shadow` files are mounted into the container with two users: `root` and the current user.
 The current user's home directory is set to the value of `home_directory`.
 (If Batect is running as `root`, then just `root` is listed and it takes the home directory provided in `home_directory`.)

   This means that any other users defined in the container's image are effectively lost.
 Under most circumstances, this is not an issue.